 A younger version of Zoe was being dragged harshly by two bodyguards.
 Her mother was right behind her, watching her daughter with pity.

-Zoe was scared.
-Her mother just appeared at school and took her forcefully.
+Her mother just appeared at school and took her by force.
+It wasn't even colloquial but a complete show for the school.

 Zoe was talking to herself and no one would ever truly believe there was someone standing on the side, watching with dark evil eyes as she was squirming against her family and friends.

-When he got home, his room was a mess.
+When Terrance got home, his room was a mess.
 He frowned and inspected it thoroughly, finding a note that both scared him and made him feel guilty.

 “It left a big scar on her.
 After that, I heard that she went to an institution for a few months before she moved to a different school.
 She finished high school and entered a university in London.
 Her mother didn’t let her out of her sight.
 We met once on the street and I saw her eyes; they were empty.
-She became better at hiding her power but she also became better at hiding herself under a mask.
+Zoe became better at hiding her power but she also became better at hiding herself under a mask.
 I felt guilty.
 It was my fault.
-I tried to apologise in person but her mother was very strict.
-Zoe ended up with no friends at all.
-She lost her only chance at a normal life because of me.
-I wrote her the letter and I told her everything.”
+I tried to apologize in person but her mother was very strict.
+Zoe ended up with no friends at all and she lost her only chance at a normal life because of me.
+I wrote her a letter in which I tell her how sorry I am but she probably never read it."

-The meeting was cut short when Terrance had to go to work.
+The meeting was cut short when Terrance had to go to work but it was enough already.
 On the way back to London, Ezekiel’s mind was swirling with a lot of thoughts.
-At first he felt jealous because people would give everything to get a glimpse of what she could see, but after he heard just how hard it was to contain it he started to have second thoughts.
+At first he felt jealous because people would give everything to get a glimpse of what she could see, but after he heard just how hard it was to contain it and how fast friends could deceive you, he started to have second thoughts.
 Of course, he would have handled everything better, his parents were nicer and would have probably believed him and protect him but that was probably what made her different from him.
 The gift was a curse and vice versa so it was obviously hard to make an image of how his life would have been if he was born with it.

 “So now you understand.”